About the Washington State Academy of Audiology

 Kevin Liebe, Au.D., President

 Dr. Kevin Liebe received his Bachelor’s degree in Speech & Hearing Sciences from Washington State University and was awarded his clinical doctorate in audiology from Western Michigan University.
-Prior to joining Bernafon in 2014, he spent the previous 5 years as a diagnostic and dispensing audiologist at Columbia Basin Hearing & Balance Center in Kennewick.
+Prior to joining Bernafon in 2014, he spent several years as a diagnostic and dispensing audiologists in a private practice setting.

 Believing strongly in the importance of advocating for patients and the profession, he is a past Chair of the WSAA Government Relations Committee.